HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 FID performance by rank was flat.

-For all FID metrics, we see very large bars in the "good" category which tells me we should work toward finding a better metric.
+For all FID metrics, we see very large bars in the "good" category which makes it less effective unless we've truly hit peak performance.
 The good news is the [Chrome team is evaluating this now](https://web.dev/better-responsiveness-metric/) and would like your feedback.

 If your site's performance is not in the "good" category, then you definitely have a performance problem.
 A common culprit for FID issues is too much long-running JavaScript.
 Keep your bundle sizes small and pay attention to third-party scripts.